betterscientificsoftware/bssw.io/CuratedContent/TenYearReproducibilityChallenge.md

 techniques to produce code and results that can be reproduced a decade later.

-You may not experience the problems that were encountered by the participants such as retrieving software from a floppy disc or other obsolete mediums, or having your hand written notes destroyed in a fire, but you would be wise to consider what is needed to be able to reproduce your results in ten years.
+You may not experience the problems that were encountered by the participants such as retrieving software from a floppy disc or other obsolete technology, or having your hand written notes destroyed in a fire, but you would be wise to consider what is needed to be able to reproduce your results in ten years.
 There are many current technologies and practices that aid in reproducibility,